Emma of Anjou

-Emma (or Emme) of Anjou (c.1140–c.1214) was an illegitimate daughter of Geoffrey Plantagenet, Count of Anjou, and half-sister of King Henry II of England.
+Emma (Emme, or Agnes) of Anjou (c.1140–c.1214) was an illegitimate daughter of Geoffrey Plantagenet, Count of Anjou, and half-sister of King Henry II of England.
 She was married to Dafydd ab Owain Gwynedd, a Welsh prince.
 She is occasionally confused with Emma de Laval (1200-1264), the daughter of Guy V de Laval.

 Emma married Dafydd in the summer of 1174, after an unsuccessful rebellion by the queen, Eleanor of Aquitaine, and her older sons had led her half-brother the king to disperse Eleanor's court in Aquitaine and bring Emma back to England.

 Emma had four children by Dafydd: